gibbok/event-timeline/README.md

 The current architecture allows for a clean separation of concerns between different types of components.
 Simple components, which represent all the views, are easily testable without any network requests.
 I have created a few tests, `EventTimeline.test.tsx`, using Jest and `React Testing Library`.
 Transformations are created as utility functions, which can be easily unit tested.

 Furthermore, we could consider implementing end-to-end testing using Cypress or another similar tool.
 Another layer of UI testing could be added through Visual Regression Testing, utilizing tools such as Loki or Happo.io.
 To ensure a comprehensive and effective testing strategy, we could evaluate the Testing Pyramid and determine the most appropriate balance of unit, integration, and end-to-end testing for our application.

+Test coverage can be executed using `npm run test-coverage`.
+The current coverage for the project is: Branch 85.71%, Statements 73.68%, Functions 75%, and Lines 72.44%.

 ## Video